mfkiwl/rk-open-docs/SPI/Rockchip_Developer_Guide_Linux_SPI_EN.md

 Configuration instructions for spiclk assigned-clock-rates and spi-max-frequency:

-- spi-max-frequency is the output clock of the SPI, which is output after spiclk assigned-clock-rates was divided, and the relationship between them is spiclk assigned-clock-rates >= 2*spi-max-frequency.
+- spi-max-frequency is the output clock of SPI. spi-max-frequency is output after internal frequency division of SPI working clock spiclk in assigned-clock-rates.
+Since there are at least 2 internal frequency divisions, the relationship is that SPI assigned clock rates > = 2 * SPI Max frequency;
 - Assume that  we want 50MHz SPI IO rate，the configuration can be set as: spiclk assigned-clock-rates = <100000000>，spi-max-frequency = <50000000>.
 - spiclk assigned-clock-rates should not be lower than 24M, otherwise there may be problems.
 - If you need to configure spi-cpha, spiclk assigned-clock-rates <= 6M, 1M <= spi-max-frequency >= 3M.